cp-algorithms/cp-algorithms/src/data_structures/disjoint_set_union.md

 And the search for the leader in `find_set` will take $O(1)$ with this method of storing.

 Let us prove the **time complexity** $O(m + n \log n)$ for the execution of $m$ queries.
-We will fix an arbitrary element $x$ and count how often he was touched in the merge operation `union_sets`.
+We will fix an arbitrary element $x$ and count how often it was touched in the merge operation `union_sets`.
-When the element $x$ gets touched the first time, the size of the new set will be at least 2.
+When the element $x$ gets touched the first time, the size of the new set will be at least $2$.
-When it gets touched the second time, the resulting set will have size of at least 4, because the smaller set gets added to the bigger one.
+When it gets touched the second time, the resulting set will have size of at least $4$, because the smaller set gets added to the bigger one.
 And so on.
 This means, that $x$ can only be moved in at most $\log n$ merge operations.
 Thus the sum over all vertices gives $O(n \log n)$ plus $O(1)$ for each request.